junxit/us-congress-bills-114/bill.md

 > ## § 2705.
 Delayed notice
 >
-> - **(a)** *Delay of notification*
->   - **(1)** *In general* A governmental entity that is seeking a warrant under section 2703(a) may include in the application for the warrant a request for an order delaying the notification required under section 2703(b) for a period of not more than 180 days in the case of a law enforcement agency, or not more than 90 days in the case of any other governmental entity.
->   - **(2)** *Determination* A court shall grant a request for delayed notification made under paragraph (1) if the court determines that there is reason to believe that notification of the existence of the warrant may result in—
->     - **(A)** endangering the life or physical safety of an individual;
->     - **(B)** flight from prosecution;
->     - **(C)** destruction of or tampering with evidence;
->     - **(D)** intimidation of potential witnesses; or
->     - **(E)** otherwise seriously jeopardizing an investigation or unduly delaying a trial.
->   - **(3)** *Extension* Upon request by a governmental entity, a court may grant one or more extensions of the delay of notification granted under paragraph (2) of not more than 180 days in the case of a law enforcement agency, or not more than 90 days in the case of any other governmental entity.
->   - **(4)** *Expiration of the delay of notification* Upon expiration of the period of delay of notification under paragraph (2) or (3), the governmental entity shall serve upon, or deliver to by registered or first-class mail, electronic mail, or other means reasonably calculated to be effective as specified by the court approving the search warrant, the customer or subscriber—
->     - **(A)** a copy of the warrant; and
->     - **(B)** notice that informs the customer or subscriber—
->       - **(i)** of the nature of the law enforcement inquiry with reasonable specificity;
->       - **(ii)** that information maintained for the customer or subscriber by the provider of electronic communication service or remote computing service named in the process or request was supplied to, or requested by, the governmental entity;
->       - **(iii)** of the date on which the warrant was served on the provider and the date on which the information was provided by the provider to the governmental entity;
->       - **(iv)** that notification of the customer or subscriber was delayed;
->       - **(v)** the identity of the court authorizing the delay; and
->       - **(vi)** of the provision of this chapter under which the delay was authorized.
-> - **(b)** *Preclusion of notice to subject of governmental access*
->   - **(1)** *In general* A governmental entity that is obtaining the contents of a communication or information or records under section 2703 may apply to a court for an order directing a provider of electronic communication service or remote computing service to which a warrant, order, subpoena, or other directive under section 2703 is directed not to notify any other person of the existence of the warrant, order, subpoena, or other directive for a period of not more than 180 days in the case of a law enforcement agency, or not more than 90 days in the case of any other governmental entity.
+> - **(a)** *In general* A governmental entity acting under section 2703 may apply to a court for an order directing a provider of electronic communication service or remote computing service to which a warrant, order, subpoena, or other directive under section 2703 is directed not to notify any other person of the existence of the warrant, order, subpoena, or other directive.
->   - **(2)** *Determination* A court shall grant a request for an order made under paragraph (1) if the court determines that there is reason to believe that notification of the existence of the warrant, order, subpoena, or other directive may result in—
+> - **(b)** *Determination* A court shall grant a request for an order made under subsection (a) for delayed notification of up to 180 days if the court determines that there is reason to believe that notification of the existence of the warrant, order, subpoena, or other directive will likely result in—
->     - **(A)** endangering the life or physical safety of an individual;
+>   - **(1)** endangering the life or physical safety of an individual;
->     - **(B)** flight from prosecution;
+>   - **(2)** flight from prosecution;
->     - **(C)** destruction of or tampering with evidence;
+>   - **(3)** destruction of or tampering with evidence;
->     - **(D)** intimidation of potential witnesses; or
+>   - **(4)** intimidation of potential witnesses; or
->     - **(E)** otherwise seriously jeopardizing an investigation or unduly delaying a trial.
+>   - **(5)** otherwise seriously jeopardizing an investigation or unduly delaying a trial.
->   - **(3)** *Extension* Upon request by a governmental entity, a court may grant one or more extensions of an order granted under paragraph (2) of not more than 180 days in the case of a law enforcement agency, or not more than 90 days in the case of any other governmental entity.
+> - **(c)** *Extension* Upon request by a governmental entity, a court may grant one or more extensions, for periods of up to 180 days each, of an order granted in accordance with subsection (b).
->   - **(4)** *Prior notice to law enforcement* Upon expiration of the period of delay of notice under this section, and not later than 3 business days before providing notice to a customer or subscriber, a provider of electronic communication service or remote computing service shall notify the governmental entity that obtained the contents of a communication or information or records under section 2703 of the intent of the provider of electronic communication service or remote computing service to notify the customer or subscriber of the existence of the warrant, order, or subpoena seeking that information.
-> - **(c)** *Definition* In this section and section 2703, the term law enforcement agency means an agency of the United States, a State, or a political subdivision of a State, authorized by law or by a government agency to engage in or supervise the prevention, detection, investigation, or prosecution of any violation of criminal law, or any other Federal or State agency conducting a criminal investigation.

 ## § 5.
-Evaluation by the Government Accountability Office

-Not later than September 30, 2017, the Comptroller General of the United States shall submit to Congress a report regarding the disclosure of customer communications and records under section 2703 of title 18, United States Code, which shall include—

-- **(1)** an analysis and evaluation of such disclosure under section 2703 of title 18, United States Code, as in effect before the date of enactment of this Act, including—
-  - **(A)** a comprehensive analysis and evaluation regarding the number of individual instances, in each of the 5 years before the year in which this Act is enacted, in which Federal, State, or local law enforcement officers used section 2703 of title 18, United States Code, to obtain information relevant to an ongoing criminal investigation;
-  - **(B)** an analysis of the average length of time taken by a provider of an electronic communication service or a remote computing service to comply with requests by law enforcement officers for information under section 2703 of title 18, United States Code;
-  - **(C)** the number of individual instances, in each of the 5 years before the year in which this Act is enacted, in which information was requested by law enforcement officers from a provider of an electronic communication service or a remote computing service under a warrant as authorized under section 2703(a) of title 18, United States Code;
-  - **(D)** the number of individual instances and type of request, in each of the 5 years before the year in which this Act is enacted, in which information was requested by law enforcement officers from a provider of an electronic communication service or a remote computing service under the other information request provisions in section 2703 of title 18, United States Code; and
-  - **(E)** the number of individual instances, in each of the 5 years before the year in which this Act is enacted, in which law enforcement officers requested delayed notification to the subscriber or customer under section 2705 of title 18, United States Code; and
-- **(2)** an analysis and evaluation of such disclosure under section 2703 of title 18, United States Code, as amended by this Act, including—
-  - **(A)** an evaluation of the effects of the amendments to the warrant requirements on judges, court dockets, or any other court operations;
-  - **(B)** a survey of Federal, State, and local judges and law enforcement officers to determine the average length of time required for providers of an electronic communication service or a remote computing service to provide the contents of communications requested under a search warrant, which shall include identifying the number of instances in which a judge was required to order a provider of an electronic communication service or a remote computing service to appear to show cause for failing to comply with a warrant or to issue an order of contempt against a provider of an electronic communication service or a remote computing service for such a failure; and
-  - **(C)** determining whether the amendments to the warrant requirements resulted in an increase in the use of the emergency exception under section 2702(b)(8) of title 18, United States Code.

-## § 6.
 Rule of construction

 Nothing in this Act or an amendment made by this Act shall be construed to preclude the acquisition by the United States Government of—

 - **(1)** the contents of a wire or electronic communication pursuant to other lawful authorities, including the authorities under chapter 119 of title 18 (commonly known as the “Wiretap Act”), the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
 1801 et seq.), or any other provision of Federal law not specifically amended by this Act; or
-- **(2)** records or other information relating to a subscriber or customer of any electronic communications service or remote computing service (not including the content of such communications) pursuant to the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
+- **(2)** records or other information relating to a subscriber or customer of any electronic communication service or remote computing service (not including the content of such communications) pursuant to the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
 1801 et seq.), chapter 119 of title 18 (commonly known as the “Wiretap Act”), or any other provision of Federal law not specifically amended by this Act.